 Ofcourse, none of the above should be taken literally.
 They are ways of explaining something which in essence lies "largely" outside the mind to comprehend.
 The linear, and concentric sets of "worlds" are only representations, and simplifications for our limited intellectual understanding.

-In spite of all this, some things can be explained at the level of mind.
-For instance, it is said that as one ascends from one higher reality to another the "skies" of each plane, or sub-planes becomes increasingly brighter, and there is growing expansion of super-conciousness, or mystical experience.
+In spite of all this, some things can be "explained" at the level of mind.
+For instance, it is said that as one ascends from one higher reality to another the "skies" of each plane, or sub-planes becomes increasingly brighter, and there is growing expansion of superconciousness, or mystical experience.
 Simultaneously, the energies of each succeeding plane, and indeed, each sub-plane become increasingly subtle.
 The content of such visionary ascents can as one progresses "upwards" become more difficult, or impossible at times to describe in the limited language of this world.

 In relation to our physical world of the five limited senses, such realms could arguably exist as psycho-spiritual energies having a vibratory rate faster than the speed of light.
 Such a theoretical notion notably appears in Quantum Physics as the Bell Theorem, and Non-Locality.
 The thing to grasp here is that faster-than-light energies would transcend time, and space as we would understand it.
-Moreover, it is also believed that they may exist, and interact in ways conceivable, and inconceivable in relation to our visible physical world.
+It is believed that they may exist, and interact in ways conceivable, and inconceivable in relation to our visible physical world.

 The "Highest Truth", and "Objectivity"?